 Note: the Submit button on the form does not work in the Google Chrome browser.

-The Museum offers a variety of Discovery Kits (trunks) to use in your classroom or with your community group.
+The Museum offers a variety of Teacher Trunks to use in your classroom or with your community group.
 For more information, please click here

 4 EASY STEPS TO MAKE A TOUR RESERVATION!